-On January 29, 2021, the Company filed a shelf Registration Statement on Form S-3 for up to \$150,000,000 with the SEC (the "Form S-3") for shares of its Common Stock; shares of its preferred stock, which the Company may issue in one or more series; warrants to purchase its Common Stock, preferred stock or debt securities; and units.
+On January 29, 2021, the Company filed a shelf Registration Statement on Form S-3 for up to \$150,000,000 with the SEC (the "Form S-3") for shares of its Common Stock; shares of its preferred stock, which the Company may issue in one or more series or classes; debt securities, which the company may issue in one or more series; warrants to purchase its Common Stock, preferred stock or debt securities; and units.
 The Form S-3 was declared effective by the SEC on February 5, 2021.